rebeccatraceyt/bake-it-til-you-make-it/README.md

 ```
 In order to avoid this error, the developer installed and selected `Flake8` to lint through `app.py`.

+**Reverted Commits Note** <br>
+The developer was forced to revert two commits ([1](https://github.com/rebeccatraceyt/bake-it-til-you-make-it/commit/4a410cb11de6f90f3fb4a698e61818b1724e7cd6) and [2](https://github.com/rebeccatraceyt/bake-it-til-you-make-it/commit/7a1f64dd73470a54868ffbea1eeb8c6a54770d47)) on the 8th of June in order to backtrack to a previous commit, preserving the functionality that was lost.
+After trying to implement a `partials` directory, that would store extendable blocks to be used on all pages, the developer noticed that, in doing so, vital functions, including **user authentication** were throwing an error.
+Having already pushed these commits to Github, developer reverted the commit that implemented the creation of the `login decorator`, as they believed this to be the cause.
+Once this was reverted, it was clear that it was not the cause and the commit previous to that (the implementation of the `partials` directory) was reverted as well.
+In doing this, the functionality was restored.
+The developer chose not to re-implement the `partials` directory but was successful in re-implementing the `login decorator` functionality at a later date.

 [Back to top ⇧](#table-of-contents)

 ## Information Architecture